October 31, 2022 (see below for modifications)

 Historical Log of Modifications

-What follows is an overview of the risk mitigation protocols and procedures which, at the time of writing, we expect to use during the summer of 2022.
+What follows is an overview of the risk mitigation protocols and procedures which, at the time of writing, we expect to use.

-We know that rules, regulations, and best practices will change over the course of the fall and spring, so while the specifics may change, we anticipate that our protocols for summer 2022 will be developed around the following over-arching strategies:
+We know that rules, regulations, and best practices will continue to evolve, so while the specifics may change, we anticipate using the following protocols, oriented around the following over-arching strategies:

 - Reduce the possibility of an infected person joining the program.